This page describes the Navigation menu of XCTrack. Check the other sections to lean more about the different features of XCTrack.

 There are multiple ways to share a task with your fellow pilots on a competition.

-- You can share the task*.xctsk file directly with any other instrument using any installed apps able to transfer a file.
-Use the Share option to send it through whatsapp (or another compatible app) or save it to Google Drive.
+- You can share the task*.xctsk file or the image of the QR code with any other instrument using any installed apps able to transfer a file.

-- On the receiving AIR³, save the task_*.xctsk received as attachment anywhere on the AIR³ (but remember where it is downloaded).
-Open XCtrack and use the “Import task from a file” feature in the Competition menu.
+- On the receiving AIR³, save the task_*.xctsk file or the QR code image received anywhere on the AIR³ (but remember where it is downloaded).
+Open XCtrack and use the “Import task from a file” or “Scan QR code from file” depending on the file you have received.

 Click on the “Route generator” button.